timi-ty/spinder-frontend/README.md

 Welcome to Spindr!
 The ultimate music discovery application built with React.js!
 With Spindr, you can explore new music, manage your favorite tracks, and enjoy a seamless user experience powered by advanced React patterns and robust state management.

+This is the frontend repo.
+Refer here for the backend repo [Spindr backend](https://github.com/timi-ty/spinder-backend).

 ## Features

 - **Music Discovery:** Discover new tracks and artists effortlessly.